About the author

 crash sub-optimal landing), and not forgetting a splinter of bone sticking out of a knuckle from skiing on the army’s dry slope at Aldershot.
 (The army nurses at Frimley Park hospital could not help with that one either.)

 In the summer of 1987 I started a programming job in London.
-Because I was paid in arrears, but accommodation and travel costs had to be paid in advance, I was in temporary debt and I saved money by not going home on the first few weekends.
+Because I was paid in arrears, but accommodation and travel costs had to be paid in advance, I was temporarily in debt and I saved money by not going home on the first few weekends.
 (Initially I slept on the floor of a shared house in south London and I used cardboard boxes for furniture.)
 We had troubles at home and, unknown to me, my mother suffered a semi-paralyzing stroke (a blocked blood vessel in the brain).

 How long since you wrote to your mother?